 Prior to the esophageal dilation, you will need to fast.
 This means you can't have food or water, usually for a minimum of six hours.
 You should follow your healthcare provider’s pre-procedure instructions regarding fasting time.

-Notify your healthcare provider if you are on any medications that thin your blood such as Bayer (aspirin) or Coumadin (warfarin).
+Notify your healthcare provider if you are on any medications that thin your blood, such as aspirin or warfarin.
 You may not need to be taken off the medication.
 However, your healthcare provider may choose to adjust your dose or take extra precautions.
 Not telling your healthcare provider about these medications may increase your risk of having a bleeding complication.

 You may also be prescribed antibiotics prior to the procedure if you have a history of certain heart diseases.
 If you take antibiotics with dental work, you should make sure to discuss this with your healthcare provider.